kubernetes/contributor-site/content/en/events/2023/kcsna/_index.md

 ### About

-The North America Summit will be a lightweight event taking place on November 6th in Chicago, Illinois alongside
+The North America summit will be a full contributor summit event taking place on November 6th in Chicago, Illinois alongside
 <a href="https://events.linuxfoundation.org/kubecon-cloudnativecon-north-america/" rel="noopener noreferrer" target="_blank">KubeCon</a>
 at the